-Peanut butter has made a comeback in the last several years as a healthy food.
-From fat bombs to smoothies to oatmeal topping, peanut butter is a go-to ingredient for the health-conscious crowd.
+Peanut butter might be one of the most popular foods on the planet — even in the health and wellness scene.
+From fat bombs to smoothies to oatmeal topping, peanut butter is a go-to ingredient for the health-conscious and macro-counting crowd.
 But what if you’re following a low-carb, ketogenic diet?
 Is there healthy keto peanut butter for you to enjoy?

 What Is Peanut Butter?

 The use of peanuts dates back to the Aztecs in the first century of the Common Era.
 It’s thought that they took peanuts and ground them into a paste to use for multiple reasons, including relief from toothaches[*].